Using the Mojo search engine

-- Use filters in the search UI: Pick options like status, category, priority, or assignee in the search drop down.
+Use the filters in the search UI.
+Select options like status, queue, type, or assignee in the search drop down.
 Agents can also do an advanced search.

 Mojo’s search engine helps find tickets by looking through: